Round galvanized metal lantern with three curved satin glasses

 Description

 Round galvanized metal lantern with three curved satin glass panels, one of which is framed by opening doors.
-This vintage art deco-style lantern serves as an entry chandelier, perfect for the atrium of a historic building.
+This vintage art deco-style lantern is an entryway chandelier, ideal for the atrium of a historic building.
 It has been recreated for oil lighting, as evidenced by the presence of a round oil lamp housing (currently absent) at the bottom of the structure.

 Inside, it is fitted with an E27 socket.